 Today we went in search of a fish – a blue groper.
 They’re big and the males are cookie monster blue.
 Unlike the cookie monster, they are docile, inquisitive creatures so you can get a good look at them if you see one.

-You can find them off the beach at Harvey’s Return.
+You can see them when you snorkel from the beach at Harvey’s Return.
 It’s the site of an old pulley system used to get supplies to the nearby Cape Borda lighthouse.

 Spotting them wasn’t without its challenges.
 The road to Harvey’s Return had corrugations – and I hate corrugations.
 Outside the car, the air was thick with flies.
 They harassed you beyond the water’s edge.